philc/shoulda.js/README.md

 Stubs
 -----
 Stubbing means to temporarily redefine functions on objects for the duration of your test.
-This is commonly used to do things like replace a network call, and hard-code its return value.
+This is commonly used to do things like replace a network call and hard-code its return value.
 Here's the syntax:

-    shoulda.stub(document, "getElementById", (id) => assert.equal(id, "marioCharacter"))
-    or
+    const fakeElement = { id: "abc" };
-    shoulda.stub(document, "getElementById", returns(myElement));
+    shoulda.stub(document, "getElementById", returns(fakeElement));

+How to stub a property:

+    shoulda.stub(window.location, "href", "http://example.com");

 Tips
 ----

-- Calling `shoulda.run()` with a String argument will only run a subset of your tests, e.g.
+* Calling `shoulda.run()` with a String argument will only run a subset of your tests, e.g.
-  `shoulda.run("kill the turtle")`
+  `shoulda.run("enemy interaction")`

-- Alternatively, you can use `should.only` or `context.only` when defining a test to run; when one or more tests are defined using `should.only`, only those tests will be run when `shoulda.run()` is called.
+* Alternatively, you can use `should.only` or `context.only` when defining a test.
+When one or more tests are defined using `should.only`, `shoula.run()` will run only those tests.

-- You can customize how test status is reported by replacing the Tests.outputMethod property with your own function.
+* You can customize how test status is reported by replacing the Tests.outputMethod property with your own function.
 By default, shoulda.js will use console.log in a browser and the global print() function in command line JavaScript shells like V8.